Your Daily TV Movie Update

 Satellite & Cable TV, TKS & German Cable English Language Movie Channel Schedules

-Movie Schedules for: Turner Classic Movies, MGM Premiere, AFN Movie Channel, TNT Film, Sky Cinema Channels.
+Movie Schedules for: AFN Movie Channel, MGM Premiere, Sky Cinema Channel, & TNT Film.
 All movie schedule times are Central European Time and are updated several times a day, however please be aware that the channel operators sometimes make last minute programming changes.

 Sixty-five-year-old cultural critic Jep (Toni Servillo) is jaded by Rome's dolce vita and idly dreams of returning to writing fiction.
 However, he is still much in demand as a sort of Italian Oscar Wilde, dispensing waspish quips as he wryly rolls up at an endless round of parties attended by models, actors and ageing hedge fund lotharios.
 Maverick director Paulo Sorrentino is on firm, home ground with this intoxicating glimpse into the city's impolite society, a world of scandal, strippers and artists partying among the city's ruins.